What is a Malinois?

 Are Malinois aggressive?

-The Malinois is a “protection” breed — it will defend its master and its master’s home.
+In its origins as a herding and general farm dog, the Belgian Malinois was able to defend its master and its master’s home and the same is true today.
 However, a well-bred, well-socialized, and well-trained dog will calmly evaluate every situation and use good judgment in responding.
 It should not be aggressive or nervous in its attitude towards strange people or situations.
 Dogs with poor temperaments or who have been poorly socialized or trained, however, may be “shy-sharp” — snapping or growling out of fear or aggression.
 For this reason, it is important to buy your Malinois from a breeder who produces dogs with good temperament and to get your puppy used to meeting new people and dogs early in life, so that he will have a relaxed and accepting attitude towards them when he grows up.

 Are Malinois good with children?